LSSTDESC/NaMaster/README.md

 ```
 python -m unittest discover -v
 ```
-Note that the `test` directory, containing all unit tests, also contains all the sample python scripts described in the documentation (see below).
+Note that the `test` directory, containing all unit tests, also contains all the sample python scripts described in the [documentation](https://namaster.readthedocs.io).

 If you installed `pymaster` via `pip`, you can uninstall everything by running
 ```